solana-foundation/solana-improvement-documents/proposals/0089-programify-feature-gate-program.md

 considered analogous to a no-op native program.
 Thus, the official processes outlined in
 [SIMD 0088](https://github.com/solana-foundation/solana-improvement-documents/pull/88)
-for migrating a native program to Core BPF and upgrading a Core BPF program can be used to enable this new program.
+for migrating a native program to Core BPF can be used to enable this new program.

 Consider the following steps to activate Feature Gate: